hiveot/hub/bindings/weather/README.md

-# Open-Meteo Integration
+# Weather Service Binding

 ## Objective

-Provide a 'weather station' for current weather using the Open-Meteo provider.
+Provide a 'weather station' for current weather using one of the available providers.

 ## Status